BlueBrain/sonata-extension/source/blueconfig.rst

          For RelativeLinear, the percentage of a cell's threshold current to inject at the start of the injection

-    .. blueconfig_value:: DataSetLabel
-        :type: string
-        :required: False
-        :unit:
-        :description:
-         For ReplayVoltageTrace, the dataset which is to be opened and read to get voltage data

     .. blueconfig_value:: Delay
         :type: float
         :required: True